microsoft/OrcasNinjaTeam/azure-mysql/bugbash/sampleapp/readme.md

 ## Deploy a function app to Azure

-1. At VSCode, Open OrcasNinjaTem/azure-mysql/bugbash/sampleapp
+1. At VSCode, click 'Open Folder...' then select OrcasNinjaTem/azure-mysql/bugbash/sampleapp
 2. Install Azure Functions extension if not yet installed,
 3. Click Azure extenstion icon at left pane.
 4. Sign in to Azure, if not done yet